 The oil tank is located in the engine compartment.
-Tilt the seat to the rear (see the Seat Latches section) and remove the oil filler cap.
+Remove the seat (see the Seat Latch section) and remove the oil filler cap.
 Add the recommended oil.

 If the engine is run without oil, it will be severely damaged.
 If the oil tank is completely dry, add the oil and have your Kawasaki JET SKI dealer bleed the air from the oil line before operation.